TV tuner card: Radio tuners

 Many TV tuners can function as FM radios; this is because there are similarities between broadcast television and FM radio.
 The FM radio spectrum is close to (or even inside) that used by VHF terrestrial TV broadcasts.
 And many broadcast television systems around the world use FM audio.
 So listening to an FM radio station is simply a case of configuring existing hardware.

 Mobile TV adapter

-External TV tuner card attachments are available for mobile phone handsets like the iPhone, for watching mobile TV, via TV stations on 1seg in Japan (SoftBank), and for soon for the proprietary subscription-based MediaFLO in the U.S. (Qualcomm).
-There is also a "converter" for watching DVB-H in Europe and elsewhere via WiFi streaming video (PacketVideo).
+External TV tuner card attachments are available for mobile phones and also smartphones, for watching mobile TV, via TV stations on 1seg in Japan, Latin America and the Philippines.
+There was also a "converter" for watching DVB-H in Europe and elsewhere via Wi-Fi streaming video (PacketVideo).

 Video capture

 Video capture cards are a class of video capture devices designed to plug directly into expansion slots in personal computers and servers.
 Models from many manufacturers are available; all comply with one of the popular host bus standards including PCI, newer PCI Express (PCIe) or AGP bus interfaces.